What are CRE?

 - Use of medical devices inside the body such as urinary catheters

-Other factors may raise the risk for death from a CRE infection.
-These include other serious illnesses.
+Other serious illnesses may also raise the risk for death from a CRE infection.

 What are the symptoms of CRE infection?

 Symptoms of a CRE infection vary.
 They may differ with the type of the bacteria involved and the part of the body infected.

-One example is Klebsiella pneumoniae.
-It is a type of bacteria that is often resistant to carbapenems.
+One example is Klebsiella pneumoniae .
+It's a type of bacteria that is often resistant to carbapenems.
 Infection with these bacteria might lead to symptoms such as: